 Can Taxpayers File Tax Returns and Bring Suit

 The government moved to dismiss the taxpayers’ lawsuit, asserting that the taxpayers did not have standing to bring suit.
 This turned on whether the taxpayers, not the bankruptcy trustee, had the authority to file a refund claim, as the law requires taxpayers to file a refund claim prior to bringing a lawsuit to recoup the refund.

 The law is not clear on this point.
 In reviewing this law, the court noted that once the bankruptcy trustee abandoned the refund claim, the refund claim reverted back to the taxpayers as if the bankruptcy case did not exist.
 Based on this, the court concluded that the taxpayers had the right to file the refund claims and to bring the lawsuit to collect on the claims.

 The takeaway is that taxpayers who discover tax refunds during or after a bankruptcy case should file the refund claims, even if the bankruptcy trustee will not do so.
-It may help if timing wise, as in Martin, the claims are disallowed by the IRS at the administrative level.
+It may help if timing-wise, as in Martin, the claims are disallowed by the IRS at the administrative level.
 This may encourage the bankruptcy trustee to abandon the claims, rather than incur the costs to pursue them.
-The abandoment will cause the refund claims to revert back to the taxpayer, rather than the bankruptcy estate.
+The abandonment will cause the refund claims to revert back to the taxpayer, rather than the bankruptcy estate.